-In the past, Dr. Kim and his group successfully employed positional cloning strategy and candidate gene approach to identify disease-genes.
-This resulted in the identification of 4 novel disease-genes -NRXN1 for autism, and PHF21A for intellectual disability combined with craniofacial anomalies.
-He also identified the two novel disease-genes: WDR11 and CHD7, in Kallmann syndrome, characterized by anosmia and delayed puberty.
-Each of these were major contributions to their respective areas of human molecular genetics.
+Dr. Hyung-Goo Kim studied chemistry (BS) and biochemistry (MS) at the University of Goettingen in Germany.
+He received his PhD at the Free University of Berlin in conjunction with Max-Planck-Institute for Molecular Genetics.
+In the past, Dr. Kim successfully employed positional cloning and candidate gene approach to identify disease genes.
+This resulted in the identification of 4 novel disease genes.
+NRXN1 for autism, and PHF21A for intellectual disability combined with craniofacial anomalies.
+He also identified the two novel disease genes, WDR11 and CHD7, in Kallmann syndrome characterized by anosmia and delayed puberty.
+Each of these was a major contribution to its respective area of human molecular genetics.

+Dr. Kim has been working on positional cloning and next generation sequencing to identify disease genes involved in human developmental disorders for the last 25 years.
 As a gene hunter, he takes advantage of naturally occurring chromosomal rearrangements such as balanced translocations and balanced inversions as well as submicroscopic small genomic deletions and duplications to map the autosomal dominant or X-linked recessive disease genes including autism, intellectual disability, Tourette syndrome, dyslexia, language/speech delay, epilepsy, craniofacial anomalies, and body integrity identity disorder (BIID).

+Kim HG, Kurth I, Lan F, Meliciani I, Wenzel W, Eom SH, Kang GB, Rosenberger G, Tekin M, Ozata M, Bick DP, Sherins RJ, Walker SL, Shi Y, Gusella JF, Layman LC* (2008).
 Mutations in CHD7, Encoding a Chromatin-Remodeling Protein Cause Idiopathic Hypogonadotropic Hypogonadism and Kallmann Syndrome.
-Am J Hum Genet 2008; 83(4):511-519.2008
+Am J Hum Genet 83(4):511-519.